 A specialist adverse credit mortgages lender takes a more pragmatic approach than their mainstream cousins, and their criteria are more aligned to applicants with this particular need.
 They will take an applicant’s wider circumstances into account, gauging how you may have improved your situation since the bad credit occured, how you are managing your finances now, how long ago the events happened and the steps you have taken to repair your credit record since.

 Having an expert mortgage broker on your side when looking for this type of mortgage can also be greatly to your advantage.
 At Just Mortgage Brokers, we’ve helped applicants with all kinds of bad credit records to find a mortgage and secure the property they need.
 Give us a call today to find out your options.

 Adverse credit mortgage lenders, is a collective term used to describe mortgage providers who specialise in assisting those with a history of adverse credit registered on their credit files.
 People find themselves with a credit file affected for a variety of reasons however, this does not necessarily mean they are not able to obtain a mortgage.
 Depending on the severity of the events and indeed the dates involved a mainstream lender may not be able to assist.
 A specialist mortgage lender can therefore take a more pragmatic approach with their criteria being more aligned to those who have this particular need.
 Having an expert mortgage broker can also be advantageous when looking for this type of mortgage.

+Trying to find the right mortgage by yourself can take days of comparisons and uncertainty.
 Let us do the hard work for you!